cagov/design-system/components/step-list/readme.md

 This is an HTML- and CSS-only component.
 JavaScript is not required.
 It uses [CSS variables](<https://developer.mozilla.org/en-US/docs/Web/CSS/var()#syntax>) to inherit design token values.
 Token definitions are not required because these style rules provide fallback values.

-## Content Model
+## Content model

 This component uses the `ol.cagov-step-list` class.
-It will work on `ul` elements, but would not be semantically correct, so please use `ol`.
+It will work on `ul` elements, but would not be semantically correct.
+Use `ol` with this component.